-| Bulding Address: | 1133 Broadway, New York NY 10010 |
+| Building Address: | 1133 Broadway, New York NY 10010 |

 | Building Name: | St. James Building |

-| Building Alternate address: | 1133 Broadway |
+| Building Alternate Address: | 1133 Broadway |

 | Zip Code: | 10010 |